dudafedalto/dudafedalto/README.md

 ## Hi there 👋
-meu nome e Maria Eduarda
+✨meu nome e Maria Eduarda✨
-estou estudando no alura estou me desenvolvendo na linguagem javescript goto de utilizar a plataforma parq compartilhar meus projetos desenvolvido
+estou estudando no alura,estou me desenvolvendo na linguagem javescript 😺 gosto de utilizar a plataforma para compartilhar meus projetos desenvolvido

 <!--
-**dudafedalto/dudafedalto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**dudafedalto/dudafedalto** is a  ✨_special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: